caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 few moments ago lost beyond a road turn, were quickly catching up.

 — Funnily enough, those rats who did it are already dead.
-They all fought for power, but in the end even the rat king fell by the hand of his bodyguards...
+They all fought for power, but when the shit had finally hit the fan, even the rat king fell by the hand of his bodyguard...

 I was getting a bit annoyed by Sasha's nonchalant attitude towards the dangers i was fighting.
 I wondered whether she is used to such kind of situations or